 Just like before, students rolled their dice, named the number that landed on top and covered the matching numeral on their mat.

-But this time they were playing with TWO dice instead of one so students could stretch themselves with beginning addition.
+Only this time, they were playing with TWO dice instead of one, so students could stretch themselves with beginning addition.
 They might count all of the dots together or you could have them say the addition equation.

 For instance, when a student rolled a four and a one, she added the dots together by counting and determined that the sum was five.
-She said, “four plus one equals five all together” and covered the 5 on her mat.
+She said, “four plus one equals five all together.”
+Then, she covered the 5 on her mat.

 Grab Your Download

 Ready for some Reindeer Coverall fun?!
-Just click the blue download button below to grab your free download and then hop over and snag our Christmas ten frame match up and Christmas counting cards too!
+Just click the blue download button below to grab your free download and then hop over and snag our Number Formation Pack to keep the math fun going!